 - have a minimum of five years full-time equivalent (FTE) experience as a registered nurse, including three years FTE as a registered nurse in a specialty and one year FTE at an advanced practice level in the relevant specialty area of practice;

 - hold a Bachelor of Nursing or equivalent and a postgraduate qualification in a specialty field that has prepared the student for advanced practice;

 - demonstrate professional activity in professional organisations and contribution to the ongoing development of the profession;

-- provide documentation of employer support necessary to undertake the extended professional experience practice components of the course within their workplace or related agencies.
+- provide a Professional Experience Placement (PEP) Support form demonstrating employer willingness to facilitate the extended professional experience practice components of the course within their workplace or related agencies.

 However, the Board may, under certain circumstances and subject to specific conditions, admit others who can show evidence of fitness for candidature.